top of page

 • Are donkeys or llamas good livestock guardians?
 They CAN be, but it depends on the individual animal.
 Some will protect sheep, some will totally ignore them, and some will even kill them.
 The same is true of livestock guardian dogs.
 Get to know the individual animal and do introductions slowly.
 Trusted livestock guardian dogs over the age of two years are highly recommended.

-• Which wormer is best?
-It depends on which parasite your sheep is infected with.
-Sheep should only be wormed if their FAMACHA score indicates they need it as worming entire herds leads to parasite resistance.
+• Which dewormer is best?
+Although this will depend on the type of parasite your sheep is infected with, it is now recommended that all sheep are dewormed using a combo treatment of Cydectin, Valbazen and Prohibit.
+Please note Prohibit requires an accurate weight.
+Sheep should only be wormed if their FAMACHA score or fecal test indicates they need it as deworming entire herds leads to parasite and dewormer resistance.

 • What is the most important thing for all shepherds to have?
 A experienced livestock veterinarian that is familiar with sheep and preferably does farm calls.
 Find a vet BEFORE you need a vet.